 Professionalism is a set of behaviours and characteristics of people in the workplace that demonstrate their ability to be respectful, hardworking, rational, reliable and have integrity.
 Ultimately, being professional demonstrates that you can be relied on to do your job well.
 Behaving professionally doesn’t necessarily mean having to dress formally or use formal language in written and face-to-face communication, but these are often examples of professionalism in many types of workplaces.

 Why is professionalism important?

 Professionalism is all about signalling what you value as a part of a business – and by extension signalling what the business values.
 Professional behaviour indicates a certain amount of respect, seriousness and integrity.
 While sometimes overlooked, the professional behaviour of all staff is necessary for the long-term success of a business – regardless of its size.
 If you’re wondering why, read the below three reasons to understand its overall impact.

 When professionalism is valued within an organisational culture, the majority of employees will behave in a similar manner.
 A professional environment establishes respect for not only authoritative figures, but also clients and fellow colleagues.
-It also helps to limit inappropriate personal conversations, or those which could be considered disrespectful.
+Professionalism also helps to limit inappropriate conversations, or those which could be considered disrespectful.
 The level of respect for a customer or business partnership is also evident when an employee continually behaves professionally, despite inappropriate comments from the other party.

 2. Business reputation will flourish